Turbulence, warnings before Pakistan plane crash killed 97

-Meeran Yousaf, the provincial Health Department spokeswoman, said only 19 of the bodies from Friday’s crash have been identified and that most of the bodies were badly burned.
-Three people on the ground were reportedly injured, and rescue crews were still sifting through the rubble on Saturday.
+Meeran Yousaf, the provincial Health Department spokeswoman, said only 21 of the bodies from Friday’s crash have been identified and that most of the bodies were badly burned.
+Eight people on the ground were injured.
+Three remained hospitalized and all residents are accounted for, she said.

-The plane crashed near Jinnah International Airport, in the poor and congested residential area known as Model Colony.
-At least five houses were destroyed.
+The plane crashed at 2:39 p.m. near Jinnah International Airport, in the poor and congested residential area known as Model Colony.
+PIA spokesman Abdullah Hafiz Khan said the aircraft destroyed or heavily damaged 18 homes.
+Many of the men of the area were gathered at nearby mosques for weekly Friday prayers, perhaps explaining why the number of casualties on the ground seemed relatively few against the backdrop of the devastating wreckage.

-Civil Aviation Authority spokesman Abdul Sattar Kokhar said the Airbus A230 was carrying 91 passengers and eight crew members.
+Civil Aviation Authority spokesman Abdul Sattar Kokhar said the Airbus A320 was carrying 91 passengers and eight crew members.
 The only other survivor of the crash was Zafar Masood, a bank executive.

-In a telephone interview from his hospital bed, Zubair, a mechanical engineer, said flight PK8308 had taken off on time from the eastern city of Lahore at 1 p.m.
-It was a smooth, uneventful flight until the aircraft began its descent shortly before 3 p.m.
+In a telephone interview from his hospital bed, Zubair, a mechanical engineer, said flight PK8303 had taken off on time from the eastern city of Lahore at 1 p.m.
+It was a smooth, uneventful flight until the aircraft began its descent near Karachi shortly before 3 p.m.

 “Suddenly the plane jerked violently, once and then again,” said Zubair.
 The aircraft turned and the pilot’s voice came over the intercom.
 They were experiencing engine trouble and the landing could be “troublesome,” the pilot said.
 That was the last thing Zubair remembered until he woke up in a scene of chaos.